Prince Valiant (1997 film): Production

 The film was recut by German producer Bernd Eichinger without the knowledge of director Anthony Hickox.
-In his autobiography Size Matters Not: The Extraordinary Life & Career of Warwick Davis, Warwick Davis, an actor in the film, called it an "absolute disaster" which was "premiered, panned and bombed," and "even the wonderful Joanna Lumley - who still managed to put in an amazing performance as Morgan le Fay - couldn't save it."
-He blames this on the director, who he says "seemed intent on partying all night long and giving roles to his friends."
-His best friend, Captain Crunch, can be seen in various shots within the movie.
+In his autobiography Size Matters Not: The Extraordinary Life & Career of Warwick Davis, Warwick Davis, an actor in the film, called it an "absolute disaster" which was "premiered, panned and bombed", and "even the wonderful Joanna Lumley - who still managed to put in an amazing performance as Morgan le Fay - couldn't save it".
+He blames this on the director, who he says "seemed intent on partying all night long and giving roles to his friends".

 Reception

 The film was generally poorly received.
-Empire gave Prince Valiant two stars out of five and stated, "a promising, swashbuckly romp is entirely scuppered by some indiscriminate broadsword editing, thereby removing any fun the name cast might have had, and leaving a poorly dubbed, effects-lacking film disappointingly limp."
+Empire gave Prince Valiant two stars out of five and wrote that "a promising, swashbuckly romp is entirely scuppered by some indiscriminate broadsword editing, thereby removing any fun the name cast might have had, and leaving a poorly dubbed, effects-lacking film disappointingly limp".
 Some other reviews, however, were more positive.
 The Telegraph included it among top ten Arthurian films in 2014.